levrado/nuclio/docs/concepts/k8s/function-ingress.md

 This means that an underlying HTTP client calls `http://<your cluster IP>:<some unique port>`.
 You can try this out yourself: first, find out the NodePort assigned to your function, by using the `nuctl get function` command of the `nuctl` CLI or the `kubectl get svc` command of the Kubernetes CLI.
 Then, use curl to send an HTTP request to this port.

-In addition to configuring a service, Nuclio creates a [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for your function's HTTP trigger, with the path specified as `<function name>/latest`.
-However, without an ingress controller running on your cluster, this will have no effect.
-An Ingress controller will listen for changed ingresses and reconfigure some type of reverse proxy to route requests based on rules specified in the ingress.

 ## Setting up an ingress controller

 In this guide, you'll set up a [Træfik](https://docs.traefik.io/) controller, but any type of Kubernetes ingress controller should work.
 You can read [Træfik's excellent documentation](https://docs.traefik.io/user-guide/kubernetes/), but for the purposes of this guide you can simply run the following commands to set up the controller: